Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 4. `SOFTWARE\Microsoft\Windows NT\CurrentVersion\EMDMgmt`
    - The Volume Serial Number changes every time a storage device is formatted.
-   - This registry key contains a subkey for each connected device, represented by a string with VID, PID, and the last part of the string being the Volume Serial Number in hexadecimal format.
+   - This registry key contains a subkey for each connected device, represented by a string with VID, PID, and the last part of the string being the Volume Serial Number in decimal format.
-   - To identify the physical device used, convert the hexadecimal Volume Serial Number and compare it with the Volume Serial Number found in `.lnk` file records.
+   - To identify the physical device used, convert in  hexadecimal Volume Serial Number and compare it with the Volume Serial Number found in `.lnk` file records.

 ---